Skip to Content

 So how did we manage this kind of hiking with kids so young?
 How was it possible that we got our 6 and 4 year old to hike 28 miles (46 km) in the Colombian jungle over the course of 6 days?

 Simple – we have been hiking with our kids since they were babies.
-Our daughter was taken on her first hike in Banff at 8 weeks old and our son would have been at a similar age (but who’s to know because he was the second child and his baby book still isn’t updated – haha!).
+We took our daughter on her first hike in Banff at 8 weeks old and our son would have been at a similar age (but who’s to know because he was the second child and his baby book still isn’t updated – haha!).

 When our son was 2 months old we took him on his first international trip hiking in Sedona.
 Our daughter was just over 2 years old and was already a happy little hiker.

 Sure, we carried them while we were hiking with a baby or toddler.
-But they were outside on the trails and they learned early that family hiking was just something we did.
+But even while being carried, they were outside on the hiking trails.
+As they grew up, they learned early that family hiking was just something we did.

 2. Hike with kids on family vacations